 Because: Practicing print or script can happen in so many places.
 Encourage kids to express themselves in creative ways with a variety of tools.

-Bright ideas: Write in sand at the beach, with shaving cream in the bathtub, with dried beans, pudding, or whipped cream—or scrawl your name on dusty cars or on steamy car windows.
+Bright ideas: Write in sand at the beach, with shaving cream in the bathtub, with dried beans, pudding, or whipped cream—or have your child scrawl their name on dusty cars or on steamy car windows.

 6. Do this: Leave your mark.